sevagh/headbang.py/docs/index.md

 Note the two-step process:
 1. First, the video is stepped through frame by frame to apply OpenPose pose detection
-2. The resultant frames (with drawn keypoints) are written to a tmp mp4 file
+2. The resultant frames (with drawn keypoints) are written to a temporary mp4 file
 3. y coordinates are accumulated per-frame to track motion throughout the video and pick peaks
 4. Beats are computed from the audio
-5. The tmp mp4 file is loaded frame by frame, bop/beat/tempo values are drawn on the respective frames, and the result is written to the final output file
+5. The temporary mp4 file is loaded frame by frame, bop/beat/tempo values are drawn on the respective frames, and the result is written to the final output file

 The two-pass design was chosen out of necessity; keeping all of the frames of the video in-memory while performing all of the processing was leading to huge memory usage (32+GB) for long videos.